 statement

-My studio practice investigates the realization of an idealized pot, an internalized model that informs decisions regarding form, proportion, surface, and function.
-Each work emerges through iterative design and ongoing problem-solving, reflecting a dialogue between conceptual intention and material constraints.
-The pot exists both as a formal object and as a site of exploration, where successive adjustments refine the alignment of utility and aesthetics.
+My studio practice explores the idea of an idealized pot, an internal model that guides decisions around form, proportion, surface, and function.
+In my utilitarian work, each piece develops through an iterative process of making and problem-solving, where intention is tested through material constraints.
+I approach the pot as both a functional object and a site of exploration, where small adjustments refine the relationship between use and aesthetics.

-I work at a considered, deliberate pace, positioning my practice in contrast to the accelerated rhythms of contemporary society.
-This measured approach emphasizes labor, skill, and sustained engagement with material processes, revealing the value of the handmade and the time invested in its production.
-The traces of care, correction, and refinement are embedded in the object, revealing the attention and skill that define handmade production.
+Across both bodies of work, silhouette operates as a recurring way of thinking about structure, how a vessel is defined through outline, volume, and reduction.
+This measured attention carries into my studio process, where I work at a deliberate pace, positioning my practice in contrast to the speed of contemporary life.
+This approach emphasizes labor, skill, and sustained engagement with material processes, underscoring the value of the handmade and the time it requires.
+Traces of care, correction, and refinement remain visible in the work, reflecting the attention and experience embedded in each piece.